Al-Jama'a al-Islamiyya: Renouncing terrorism

-After spending more than two decades in prison and after intense debates and discussions with Al-Azhar scholars, most of the leaders of ALA-LC have written several books renouncing their ideology of violence and some of them went as far as calling ex-Egyptian president Anwar Sadat, whom they assassinated, a martyr.

-ALA-LC renounced bloodshed in 2003, and in September 2003 Egypt freed more than 1,000 members, citing what Interior Minister Habib el-Adli called the group's stated "commitment to rejecting violence."

-Harsh repressive measures by the Egyptian government and the unpopularity of the killing of foreign tourists have reduced the group's profile in recent years but the movement retains popular support among Egyptian Islamists who disapprove of the secular nature of Egypt's society and peace treaty with Israel.
+After spending more than two decades in prison and discussions with Al-Azhar scholars, most of the leaders of ALA-LC wrote several books renouncing their ideology of violence, some calling ex-Egyptian president Anwar Sadat, whom they assassinated, a martyr.
+ALA-LC formally renounced bloodshed in 2003, and in September Egypt freed more than 1,000 members, citing what Interior Minister Habib el-Adli called the group's stated "commitment to rejecting violence."
+The Egyptian government and the unpopularity of the killing of foreign tourists have reduced the group's profile since the 2000s but the movement retained popular support among Egyptian Islamists who disapproved of the secular nature of Egypt's society and peace treaty with Israel.

 In April 2006, the Egyptian government released approximately 1,200 members from prison, including a founder, Nageh Ibrahim.
 Reportedly, there have been "only two instances where members showed signs of returning to their former violent ways, and in both cases they were betrayed by informants within their own group."